pawel-slowik/pragmago-recruitment-task/README.md

 # Implementation notes

-- The `LoanFeeCalculator::interpolate` method can be easily extracted into a separate injectable service.
-  - You can tell that this is going to be easy, because the method is static.
-  - Whatever interpolation strategy you come up with, it is very likely to follow the same signature, i.e. a single point for which the value must be interpolated and a data series to use as interpolation base.

 - This implementation ignores the aspect of breakpoint uniqueness.
 It assumes that there are no breakpoints with the same amount for a given term.
 If uniqueness handling is necessary, there should be an aggregate entity